Blog – Posted on Monday, Jun 01

 Shoshanna Zuboff’s The Age of Surveillance Capitalism takes as its subject our current technological state, where corporations have access to a lot of personal information.
 Zuboff investigates the power and peril of digital surveillance, arguing that we have now entered a new age of capitalism where information and personal data are tools in the hands of corporations.
 A fascinating and thorough book, The Age of Surveillance Capitalism is guaranteed to provoke deep thinking about our relationship to tech.

-35. On Writing: A Memoir of the Craft by Stephen King
+35. On Writing by Stephen King

 In On Writing, bestselling author Stephen King discusses his early-career struggles, offering advice to up-and-coming writers.
 Intimate, honest, and approachable, this book is one every aspiring author should read.
 This encouraging memoir thematizes the power of memory and the importance of perseverance.
 If you needed the inspiration to keep writing, this is the book for you.